garethclarkeza/zen-workspace-installer/readme.md

  - Click *Create*

 ##### Finalize Setup of VM
+ - Your new VM should be created now
+ - Firstly, inside VirtualBox file menu > "Host network manager"
+ - Create a new adapter, no dhcp, ip 192.168.100.101, netmask 255.255.255.0
- - Your new VM should be created now, right-click on it and edit the settings
+ - Then right-click on your new VM and edit the settings
  - Under: General > Advanced - just set both the shared clipboard and drag'ndrop to bidirectional
  - Under: System > Motherboard
     - make sure you are happy with the amount of memory you shared